Why do you use Riggs Markings?

 1. Is your child using their class time wisely?

-Students receive class time daily to write their missed Riggs words, to complete the front side of their math homework paper, and to do Core Knowledge assignments.
+Students receive class time daily to write their missed Riggs words, to complete the front side of their math homework paper, to complete their IEW (writing), and to do Core Knowledge assignments.
 If they do not finish these items, they will need to finish them for homework.
 Additionally, if students are paying attention in class and actively engaged in their learning, assignments should come easy to them.
 Homework is generally a review of class learning.

 2. Is your child's after school activity schedule superseding homework priorities?